arq5x/gemini/docs/content/installation.rst

     wget https://raw.github.com/arq5x/gemini/master/gemini/scripts/gemini_install.py
     python gemini_install.py /usr/local /usr/local/share/gemini

-(Some older versions of wget have certificate problems with GitHub files.
-If you run into this problem, you can alternatively download the script using``wget --no-check-certificates`` or ``curl -O``)

 This installs the GEMINI executable as ``/usr/local/bin/gemini``, other required third party dependencies in ``/usr/local/bin``, and associated data files in ``/usr/local/share/gemini``.
 It allows easy